-Our full itinerary (as experienced) is listed below.
-Feel free to click on what interests you, however if you click on the top-most item, there are links at the bottom of each page (just above the Comments section) to take you to the next destination – from beginning to end.
+Our full itinerary is listed below, so feel free to click on what interests you.
+If you click on the top-most item, there are links at the bottom of each page (just above the Comments section) to take you to the next destination – from beginning to end.
 This is the best way to explore the whole trip as it happened.

 Unless the details of being quarantined aboard a ship and the machinations of bureaucracy coping with a pandemic are of interest, I would suggest the last travelogue entry to be read would be for Valparaiso, Chile.